ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 * "invalidDate": "2024-06-04", no Modernise equivalwnt but unlikely to be needed by Use an LPA
 * "rejectedDate": null, no Modernise equivalwnt but unlikely to be needed by Use an LPA
 * "lpaIsCleansed": false,  Does not Apply to Modernise
-* Legacy "cancellationDate": "2020-03-17", appears not to have an equiv in Modernise - we would need some way of identifying if LPA is cancelled
+* Legacy "cancellationDate": "2020-03-17", appears not to have an equiv in Modernise - we would will use registrationStatus to identify if a Modernise LPA is cancelled
 * "onlineLpaId": "A15527329531"  not needed in Use as we use uid

 new fields - jointlyAndSeverally for some and not others